 Tips to Never Lose a Facebook Story Again

-- Enable Story Archive: Go to Settings → Story Settings → Save Story to Archive.
-This is the most important setting to have active at all times.
+- Enable Story Archive: This is a server-side setting.
+Go to Settings → Story Settings → Save Story to Archive.
+It ensures every story you post is indexed in your private cloud vault.

 Quick Summary: Which Method Should You Use?

-- Story was manually deleted within 30 days → Use the Recycle Bin in Activity Log
+- Manual Deletion within 30 days: Use the Recycle Bin found in the Profile Activity Log.

 Conclusion